 (1000€ / 1M) x 1000 = 1€ (CPM)

 What is eCPM?

-Instead of campaigns, different SSPs or network partners could be monetizing part of publishers’ ad inventory with a different rate of eCPM.
-Whether you call it eCPM or CPM, it is essential for you to understand and calculate the average value of your sold inventory.
+Instead of ad campaigns, different SSPs or ad networks can monetize parts of publishers’ ad inventory with a different rate of eCPM.
+Whether you call it eCPM or CPM, you need to understand and calculate the average value of your sold inventory.

-CPM is calculated by advertisers and eCPM by publishers.
-CPM shows advertiser’s cost of 1000 ad impressions. eCPM shows how much ad revenue publisher has generated from 1000 ad impressions.
+The main difference between CPM and eCPM is that CPM shows the advertiser’s cost of 1000 ad impressions, while eCPM shows how much ad revenue the publisher has generated on average from 1000 ad impressions.

 Imagine that you have a store that sells kiwis (ad inventory).
 These kiwis represent ad impressions.
-Since kiwis can go bad, you want to sell them asap at the highest price possible, so that none will go to waste.
+Since kiwis can go bad, you want to sell them as fast as possible at the highest price possible.

-Let’s say you have 10 kiwis in your storage, and each of the kiwi represents 1M ad impressions.
+Let’s say you have 10 kiwis in your storage, and each kiwi represents 1M ad impressions.
 In total, this gives you 10M ad impressions.

-Since your kiwis are the best in your town, you sold the first 5 kiwis almost immediately for the CPM of 1€.
-This gave you revenue of 5000€.
+Since your kiwis are the best in your town, you sold the first 5 kiwis (5M ad impressions) almost immediately for the CPM price of 1€.
+This gave you an ad revenue of 5000€.

 (5 000 000 /1 000 x 1€ = 5000€)